uc-bd2k/ilincsAPI/README.md

 This repository consists of set of examples to showcase the ways of interacting with [iLINCS](http://www.ilincs.org) API.
 The examples are implemented in the Jupyter notebook usingIlincsApis.ipynb and "linked" to [Google colab](https://colab.research.google.com/github/uc-bd2k/ilincsAPI/blob/master/usingIlincsApis.ipynb).

+We also include a set of examples in R -- implemented in the RStudio notebook usingIlincsApis.Rmd and the "knitted" html output of the notebook is provided in usingIlincsApis.html.

 ## Get started
 To execute the code in the notebook, please click on the [Google colab](https://colab.research.google.com/github/uc-bd2k/ilincsAPI/blob/master/usingIlincsApis.ipynb) and execute code "chunks".